-In the winter of 1984 my friend Phil (Blind Dog) was having a Christmas party at his apartment.
-I didn’t know a lot of the people there, it was mostly his work friends, but I did recognize the Christmas tree in the corner so, with drink in hand, I went over to talk to it.
-As Phil worked the room he finally made his way over to me.
-I stood near the tree and feigned interest in one of his childhood’s homemade ornament that had ‘Merry X-Mas’ spelled out in macaroni glued to an inverted plastic cup painted white and covered in sparkles.
-Phil stared at me as I stared at the ornament and asked, “What are you thinking about?”
+In the winter of 1984, my friend Phil had a Christmas party at his apartment.
+Mostly his work friends were in attendance, so I didn’t know a lot of the people.
+I did, however, recognize the Christmas tree in the corner.
+With drink in hand, I went over to talk to it.
+As Phil worked the room he made his way over to me.
+I stood near the tree and feigned interest in one of his childhood’s homemade ornament: ‘Merry X-Mas’ spelled out in macaroni glued to an inverted plastic cup, painted white and covered in sparkles.
+Phil stared at me, as I stared at the ornament, then he asked -

-Up until that moment August 8th had no significance whatsoever in my life — after that moment, it became a part of me.
+Up until that moment, August 8th had no significance whatsoever in my life — after that moment, it became a part of me.

-I am often asked, “What year?” but I had no idea.
+I am often asked, “What year?” but I have no idea.
 As if predicting the actual date of my death wasn’t good enough, I had to provide all the details (people are so lazy).
 This led to speculations as to what year would look best on my tombstone.
-When 1988 rolled around fingers were crossed, hoping this would be it.
+When 1988 rolled around, fingers were crossed (not mine) that it would be the year.

-“How cool would that look,” several people said, “8-8-88.”
+“How cool would that look on a tombstone,” several people said, “8-8-88.”

-My next opportunity for the cool tombstone came in 2008 but unfortunately (unfortunately?) that passed without incident.
-I will not be around when that next opportunity arises for that cool ‘8-8-88’ tombstone.
-I’m not even sure if I’ll be around for the semi-cool ‘8-8-18’.
-I don’t exactly exercise, eat right, or take care of myself (my blog is called Conflict and Scotch for a reason).
-I do have high blood pressure, once had a blood clot go to my eye, and I’m about to celebrate the second anniversary with that mysterious pain that lives under the right side of my rib cage (it is so hard to shop for).
-Before I hit 50 those inquiries of my demise where strictly taken as tongue-in-cheek.
+This year, I sit on the semi-cool tombstone headline‘8-8-18’.
+In many ways, I’m surprised to be at a point to have a semi-cool tombstone.
+Until recently, I didn’t exactly exercise, eat right, or take care of myself (my blog is called Conflict and Scotch for a reason).
+My high blood pressure is under control the way a lion tied to a tree with twine is under control.
+Once had a blood clot go to my eye, and I’m about to celebrate the sixth anniversary of that mysterious pain that lives under the right side of my ribcage (mysterious pains are so hard to shop for).
+Before I hit fifty, those morbid inquiries of my demise were most definitely tongue-in-cheek.

 Will Al die or will there be three-hundred and sixty-five more days of Al (three-hundred and sixty-six more days of Al during leap years)?